stv0g/gose/README.md

 -   Scalable to multiple replicas
     -   All state is kept in the S3 storage backend
     -   No other database or cache is required
--   Direct up & download to Amazon S3 via presigned-URLs
+-   Direct up & download to Amazon S3 via
+-URLs
     - Gose deployment does not see an significant traffic
 -   UTF-8 filenames
 -   Multiple user-selectable buckets / servers